firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://torstatus.blutmagie.de/ip_list_all.php/Tor_ip_list_ALL.csv).

-The last time downloaded was found to be dated: Tue May 26 18:20:05 UTC 2015.
+The last time downloaded was found to be dated: .

 The ipset `tor_servers` has **6587** entries, **6587** unique IPs.